lbogdan/ramblings-drafts/vue-eslint-prettier.md

 ## Linting from the terminal

-You can manually lint all your project files by running `yarn lint` (or `npm run lint`, for the nostalgic) inside your project folder.
+You can manually lint all your project files by running `yarn lint` (or `npm run lint`, if using `npm`) inside your project folder.
 Make sure you saved the two changes we did to `App.vue` and try it:

 ```sh
 $ yarn lint